About Chase First BankingSM

 - Assign chores

-- Receive activity-related account alertssame page link to footnote reference 2
+- Receive activity-related Account Alertssame page link to footnote reference 2

-And teens/kids can:
+And kids can:

 - Use their debit card to make purchases at stores and online